themindfulway/themindfulway/src/sitepages/poems-the-mindful-way.md

 Life is its own meaning, it’s not like a dime

 The bias in our minds, creates the confusion<br>
-Dropping this bias, is the ultimate solution
+Dropping this bias, is a clear solution

 Act for the action, not the results that you seek<br>
 It’s the seeking in life, that makes the mind weak